 A patient's willingness and knowledgeable agreement to have dental procedures performed on him/her is necessary if you are to avoid being charged with malpractice or misconduct.
 Your ability to effectively explain procedures, answer questions, and offer alternatives will be vital to avoiding costly litigation.

-The MDS has communicated its concerns regarding DIY or remote orthodontics in letters to the Massachusetts Board of Registration in Dentistry and the Massachusetts Attorney General.
+The MDS has communicated its concerns in 2019 regarding DIY or remote orthodontics in letters to the Massachusetts Board of Registration in Dentistry and the Massachusetts Attorney General.

 How to Talk to Patients About DIY Orthodontics